 There have been 11 teleconference calls since the January 2022 meeting on various topics.
 The SFD is still in development, together with the creation of D0.1.

-Comment (C): I think the vertical axis on slide #29 is the number of proposals.
+C: I think the vertical axis on slide #29 is the number of proposals.

 TGbh (slide #32)

 There are 4 meetings during this session.
-The group will address requirements definitions and possible create D1.0.
+The group will address requirements definitions and possibly create D1.0.

 A response to the WBA will be worked on this session, together with some other technical development work.